Personalized bets, communication, retention forecasting, anti-fraud, segmentation, bonuses...AI under the hood is no longer optional.Â

 This article is for those who want to evaluate the role of AI in iGaming operations.
-In particular, we focus on domains that define much of the iGaming stack: sportsbook, casino, customer relationship management, and anti-fraud.
-The models discussed here are not speculative; they are in production.
-While the implementation may differ between platforms, the impact patterns are becoming clear.
+In particular, I will focus on domains that define much of the iGaming stack: sportsbook, casino, customer relationship management, and anti-fraud.Â

 Sportsbook operations generate some of the most volatile and data-dense environments in iGaming.
 The challenge is not a lack of information—it’s the need to process thousands of concurrent events, fluctuating odds, and real-time user behavior in a way that creates both engagement and efficiency.
 Artificial intelligence now helps simplify the process for players by using recommendation systems.
 These systems guide players from the homepage to the bet slip.